MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/technical-requirements.md

 Methods in OSC provider extensibility must return primitive types such as **string** or **bool**.
 Certain **string** return values must comply with the schema definition for OSC provider extensibility.
 Only XML is supported as a return value.

-## Details of the OSC Provider Extensibility DLL
+## Details of the OSC provider extensibility DLL

 The component that supports OSC provider extensibility is the OSC provider extensibility DLL.
 Third-party developers can build OSC provider DLLs by using these extensibility interfaces.
 The following list shows the details of the OSC provider extensibility DLL: